 We understand it can be a challenge to find the right sunscreen formula for acne prone skin.
 And it is true that the wrong type of sunscreen can cause a chemical reaction on the skin that leads to more acne.

 So, those with acne and oily skin hate sunscreen for a reason — it usually makes them break out, and is typically greasy and oil-based.
 Luckily, there are a plethora of sunscreens on shelves, and many where the ingredients don’t clog your pores or stay on the surface of your skin and make you look white and pasty.
-We're here to give you two!
-SLMD's Daily Moisturizer with SPF 15 is an easy way to incorporate SPF into your routine every day.
+SLMD Dual Defender SPF 30 is an easy way to incorporate SPF into your routine every day.
 It's acne-friendly and kills two birds with one stone, giving you sun protection and keeping your face hydrated.
-SLMD's UV Bounce is another alternative, for those looking for another sunscreen texture.
-It's a powder, so it will mattify your skin without messing up your makeup, and can (AND SHOULD) be applied like any sunscreen, every 2 hours!
-Both of these provide broad-spectrum coverage, which is a must when it comes to choosing a sunscreen, because they protect from both UVA and UVB rays.
+It provides broad-spectrum coverage, which is a must when it comes to choosing a sunscreen, because they protect from both UVA and UVB rays.

 Shouldn’t I stick with a natural sunscreen?